 8. Urinary issues

 Dogs who need to urinate regularly may find eating dry kibble (which contains less moisture) helpful in reducing their need to urinate.

 But dogs that suffer from urinary tract issues will likely benefit from wet foods, as the higher levels of moisture can help their urinary problems.

 To summarize – what food is best for my dog?

 When it comes down to it, many experts say there are no major differences between the canned wet food and dry kibble.
 In the end, it all depends on your dog’s needs and preferences, as well as your lifestyle.

-As your dog grows and their needs change so might their diet – be sure to check out our free printable which lists the specific benefits of wet vs dry food for your dog.
+As your dog grows and their needs change, so might their diet.
+Be sure to check out our free printable which lists the specific benefits of wet and dry food for your dog.